Pentium 4: Prescott

-On February 1, 2004, Intel introduced a new core codenamed "Prescott".
+On February 1, 2004, Intel introduced a new core codenamed Prescott.
 The core used the 90 nm process for the first time, which one analyst described as "a major reworking of the Pentium 4's microarchitecture."
 Despite this overhaul, the performance gains were inconsistent.
 Some programs benefited from Prescott's doubled cache and SSE3 instructions, whereas others were harmed by its longer pipeline.
 The Prescott's microarchitecture allowed slightly higher clock speeds, but not nearly as high as Intel had anticipated.
 The fastest mass-produced Prescott-based Pentium 4s were clocked at 3.8 GHz.
 While Northwood ultimately achieved clock speeds 70% higher than Willamette, Prescott only scaled 12% beyond Northwood.
 Prescott's inability to achieve greater clock speeds was attributed to the very high power consumption and heat output of the processor.
 This led to the processor receiving the nickname "PresHot" on forums.
 In fact, Prescott's power and heat characteristics were only slightly higher than those of Northwood of the same speed and nearly equal to the Gallatin-based Extreme Editions, but since those processors had already been operating near the limits of what was considered thermally acceptable, this still posed a major issue.

+The release of Prescott also coincided with the launch of LGA 775 and the BTX form factor, which were also criticized.
+Tests showed that a given Pentium 4 made for LGA 775 consumed more power and produced more heat than the exact same chip in a socket 478 package.
+The BTX form factor, meanwhile, showed signs of having been designed for the sole purpose of managing the Prescott's heat output at the expense of other components and concerns, such as blowing hot air from the CPU directly into the graphics card's heatsink/fan.
+These magnified the perception of Prescott as an excessively hot chip.

-The "Prescott" Pentium 4 contains 125 million transistors and has a die area of 112 mm2.
+The Prescott Pentium 4 contains 125 million transistors and has a die area of 112 mm2.
 It was fabricated in a 90 nm process with seven levels of copper interconnect.
-The process has features such as strained silicon transistors and Low-κ carbon-doped silicon oxide (CDO) dielectric, which is also known as organosilicate glass (OSG).
+The process has features such as strained silicon transistors and low-κ carbon-doped silicon oxide (CDO) dielectric, which is also known as organosilicate glass (OSG).
 The Prescott was first fabricated at the D1C development fab and was later moved to F11X production fab.